zicat/tributary/README.md

 # Welcome to Tributary

-Tributary is a reliable, stateless，fault-tolerance service for efficiently collecting and moving huge amounts of records.
+Tributary is a reliable, stateless, fault-tolerance service for efficiently collecting and moving huge amounts of records.
 It has a simple and flexible architecture based on streaming records flows.
 It is robust and fault tolerant.

 ![image](doc/picture/tributary.png)